warrdel-erp/stones-be/md/questions.md

 ---

-1. is "Cash bank" under "Cash and Cash Equivalents" is default account.
+1. is "Cash bank" under "Cash and Cash Equivalents" is default account.[No]
 2. Second journal entry in SO (Total area of slab _ Landed cost of that slab) or (unit price in soProduct _ remeasurement in SO).

+---

+1. can one LO have multiple Trucks.